Russian central bank cuts key rate to 16% as Putin speaks

 By Elena Fabrichnaya and Gleb Bryanski

-MOSCOW, Dec 19 (Reuters) - The Russian central bank cut its key rate by 50 basis ?points to 16% on Friday, in line with analysts' expectations, as inflation slows down and the economy, focused on military action in Ukraine, struggles to grow.
+MOSCOW, Dec 19 (Reuters) - The Russian central bank cut its key rate by 50 basis points to 16% on Friday, in line with analysts' expectations, as inflation slows down and the economy, focused on military action in ?Ukraine, struggles to grow.

-"Underlying measures of ?current price growth declined in November. ?However, inflation expectations have edged up in recent months," the central bank said in a statement.
+"Underlying measures of current price growth declined in November.
+However, inflation expectations have edged up ?in recent months," the central bank said in a statement.

-It said that after an expected spike in inflation at ?the start of 2026, due to an increase in taxes, the inflation ?rate would continue to fall to hit the target of 4% in 2027.
+It said that after an expected spike ?in inflation at the start of 2026, ?due to an increase in taxes, the inflation rate would continue to fall to hit the target of 4% in 2027.
 The bank said "geopolitical factors" remained an uncertainty.

 PUTIN SAID CENTRAL BANK OPERATING 'QUITE RESPONSIBLY'

-Most analysts in a Reuters poll had expected the ?central bank to cut the key rate by 50 basis ?points to 16%, ?but some had been reviewing their forecasts in favour of a bigger cut in light of Putin's phone-in event.
+Most analysts in a Reuters poll had expected the central bank to cut the key rate by 50 basis points to 16%, but some had been reviewing their forecasts in favour ?of a bigger cut in light of Putin's phone-in event.

 "For the market, this decision is negative, many were hoping for a larger move," said economist Evgeny Kogan.
-Economists ?and business leaders argue that a rate of 12% or 13% is needed to boost economic growth from the current 1%.
+Economists and business leaders argue that a rate of 12% or 13% is needed to boost economic growth from the current 1%.

 The central bank's board meeting, which was planned long in advance, took place during the annual phone-in by coincidence.
 Reacting to the rate announcement Putin said he did not interfere in the decision-making process.

 "The central bank operates independently.
-I try not to interfere in the decisions it makes, and I try to shield it from any outside influence and pressure.
-Overall, the central bank ?is not only ?coping, it is acting quite responsibly," Putin said.
+I try not to interfere in the decisions ?it makes, ?and I try to shield it from any outside influence and pressure.
+Overall, the central bank is not only coping, it is acting quite responsibly," Putin said.

 MANY RUSSIANS DO NOT TRUST FIGURES, PHONE-IN HOSTS SAY

-Putin predicted that inflation may fall to 5.6% in 2025 from 9.5% last year.
-The central bank estimated inflation at ?5.8% as of December 15.
+Putin predicted that inflation may fall ?to 5.6% in 2025 from 9.5% last year.
+The central bank estimated inflation at 5.8% as of December 15.
 However, the phone-in hosts said questions from people indicated that many Russians did not trust the numbers.

 They quoted a question from Maxim Volkov from Samara region, who said that his 50,000 roubles ($621) monthly salary was not enough to feed his family with three children.
-Volkov said that the price of poultry meat had grown two-fold this year.
+Volkov said the price of poultry meat had grown two-fold this year.

-The hosts also quoted a message from a child in the southern Rostov region, whose name was not given, as asking: "Why are prices for food and buns in the cafeteria going up, ?but my parents' salaries aren't?"
+The hosts also quoted a message from a child in the southern Rostov region, whose name was not given, as asking: "Why are prices for food and buns in the ?cafeteria going up, but my parents' salaries aren't?"

 "It depends on the food basket a person consumes.
 If this food basket consists mainly of protein products like meat, chicken meat, then of course this affects the family budget.
-And there is certainly ?nothing good about that," Putin said. ($1 = 80.5000 roubles) (Reporting by Elena Fabrichnaya and Gleb Bryanski, Editing by Timothy Heritage and Alison Williams)
+And there is certainly nothing good about that," ?Putin said. ($1 = 80.5000 roubles) (Additional reporting by Vladimir Soldatkin, Anton Kolodyazhnyy, Darya Korsunskaya, Anastasia Lyrchikova, Writing by Gleb Bryanski, Editing by Timothy Heritage and Alison Williams)

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.